 Political consultants, project managers, C-SUITES, organizational presidents, government intelligence agencies and branches, security policy writers, and public relations specialists can understand cyber campaigns to avoid specific risks associated with business expansion, location, and third-party vendors.
 There are also certain business practices that cyber campaigns can help business executives understand are riskier than others.
 A list of geopolitical insights cyber campaigns can inform professionals surveying geopolitical risks is below:

-Cyber campaigns provide intelligence that can help business executives and risk management specialists, avoid risks specific to various locations, create business models that address geopolitical and cyber-centric risks, make security policies that mitigate third party risks, and prepare for risks presented by nefarious actors, such as cybercriminals or nation-state backed threat actors.
+Cyber campaigns provide intelligence that can help business executives and risk management specialists, avoid risks specific to various locations, create business models that address geopolitical and cyber-centric risks, make security policies that mitigate third-party risks, and prepare for risks presented by nefarious actors, such as cybercriminals or nation-state backed threat actors.

-Risk consulting firms, government intelligence community members, and public relation specialists, in particular, can relay more informed advisories and intelligence reports, design more detailed disaster recovery plans, and write business models that address geopolitical risks by examining cyber campaigns.
+Risk consulting firms, government intelligence community members, and public relations specialists, in particular, can relay more informed advisories and intelligence reports, design more detailed disaster recovery plans, and write business models that address geopolitical risks by examining cyber campaigns.

 Cyber campaigns are foundational for many of VerSprite’s services and deliverables.
 Beyond hosting Signas to organizations around the world, VerSprite also gathers intelligence on cyber campaigns from more private sources.
 These public and private sources provide information the Geopolitical Risk Team bases service offerings on, such as both geopolitical and cybersecurity risk assessments; market entry analyses; interactive simulations; on-demand consultations; merge, acquisition, and talent assessments; or third-party risk assessments.